illdynamics/qonqrete/TERMINOLOGY.md

 - **tweaQ**: The CLI command (`t`) to pause the `cyQle` and open the `reQap` in your default editor (`$EDITOR`).
 - **Quit**: The CLI command (`x`) to gracefully end the QonQrete session.
 - **breaQ**: A `Ctrl+C` interrupt to forcibly terminate the session.
+- **Qommander**: In TUI mode, the top panel where the user provides input.
+- **Qonsole**: In TUI mode, the bottom panel that displays real-time log output from the agents.